 Chemical compounds possess several hazards.
 When working with chemical always look for substitution for a safer compound, read the label carefully and consult the safety data sheet.

-Activities with biological material are separated in four classes, according to the hazard of the manipulated organism, the scale of the activity, the steps, etc. At EPFL there are three types of laboratories (no class 4 activities): biosafety level 1 laboratory; biosafety level 2 laboratory; biosafety level 3 laboratory.
+Activities with biological material are separated in 4 class, related to the hazard of the strain manipulated, the scale of the activity, the steps, etc.

 Compressed gas cylinders combine a physical hazard (high pressure) with a chemical one such as: inert/asphyxiting gases; flammable gases; oxidizing gases; toxic &/or corrosive gases